tirthankarm2006/ARBITRON-Alpha/README.md

-# Arbitrary Engine
+# ARBITRON Engine
-The design of the Arbitrary(Phase Alpha) Game Engine.
+The design of the Arbitron(Phase Alpha) Game Engine.
 This will be a Modern OpenGL(glad version 3.30) based game engine.

 # Frameworks used(for now)
 Rendering System:- OpenGL(glad version 3.30)